gustavoakira-sw/outbound-shell/README.md

 ### Prerequisites

 *   Python 3.x installed on both the server and client machines.
-*   `openssl` for generating certificates on the server.
+*   `openssl` for generating certificates on the server (if using self-signed certificate mode).

 ### 1. Generate self-signed certificates